 Although you’re closer to Turkey than mainland Greece, the Dodecanese are still very much Greek islands.
-Meaning literally 12 islands in Greek, the islands are all close enough to explore with a Sailo yacht charter.
-Linking the main hotspots like Rhodes, Kos, Kalymnos and Simi is a popular and relatively easy sailing route.
+Meaning literally 12 islands in Greek, the islands are all close enough to explore with a Sailo Greece yacht charter.
+Linking the main hotspots like Rhodes, Kos, Kalymnos and Symi is a popular and relatively easy sailing route.

 Although the Dodecanese islands are unmistakably Greek, they do have their own character, somewhat east meets west.
 After all, they sit on the doorstep of the Orient.

 Being so close to Turkey means you might also have the opportunity to stop off in an exotic port.
 Although it’s recommended you’re careful when sailing close to the Turkish coast, you should be able to avoid any problems by flying a Turkish flag.
 If in doubt speak to your boat’s captain when organising your yacht charter in the Dodecanese islands.

 Kos is home to a huge selection of hotel resorts and vibrant nightlife.
 But away from the resorts and the main town, you’ll find plenty of secluded beaches to explore, all the way to the southernmost tip of the island.